mhansen/graphviz-docs/content/en/docs/attrs/headlabel.md

 types:
 - lblString
 used_by: E
+description: Text label to be placed near head of edge
 ---
-Text label to be placed near head of edge.

 See [limitation]({{< ref "_index.md#undir_note" >}}).